mcallistertyler/NEWS-calculator/README.md

 This is a documentation page for the Case Assignment for the NEWS Calculation service's backend and frontend components.

 The complete service is represented by two microservices, a Java Spring Boot Server that hosts the API and a Vite Express Server written in React that interacts with the Java API.
 Both services are separated in this way to represent how I would have created the service in a `production` environment.

-Both components would be standalone microservices running within a kubernetes cluster on a docker image.
+Both services would be standalone microservices running within a kubernetes cluster on a docker image.
 The frontend component would communicate over kubernetes, calling it via its pod name within the cluster.

 The Java back-end service is written in Java 21 and built with Gradle 8.13.
 A gradle wrapper is included to improve simplicity of running the service.